You’re Admitted. Next Steps

 Preparing For Your First Semester

 1. Reserve Your Seat

 To reserve your seat as an incoming first-year law student, a seat deposit of $500 is due by the date listed on your acceptance letter.
 This non-refundable deposit will be credited toward your first semester’s tuition.
 Contact the Admissions Office if you have questions concerning the deposit.
 Due to the limited number of seats for incoming law students, please submit a cancellation form immediately if there is a change in your admission status.
-Requests to defer admission are reviewed by the Admissions Committee.
-To request a deferral, please notify the Admissions Office in writing (email or mail) explaining your reasons for the request.

 2. Send an Official Transcript

 Although we received a copy of your transcript with your LSAC Credential Assembly Service (CAS) report, you must also arrange to have your undergraduate registrar’s office send an official transcript that clearly shows the date you received your bachelor’s degree.
 The official transcript must be mailed to the law school at: Oklahoma City University School of Law Admissions Office, P.O.
 Box 61310, Oklahoma City, OK 73146.

 Students who have paid a full seat deposit will receive registration information via email in mid-June.
 After the registration requirements are met, the Law School Registrar will section the class and begin enrolling students for fall classes.
 After enrollment, students will receive an email with information on how to access their individual schedules and textbook information.
 Course syllabi are typically posted online in mid- to late July.

 If you have a disability that you believe may qualify for accommodations by the law school under the Americans with Disabilities Act (ADA), please prepare a statement outlining your disability and the accommodations that would enable you to be successful at Oklahoma City University School of Law and submit it with supporting documentation to the Academic Services office.